-MDOT also recognizes the importance of resilience training to equip staff with the skills and tools needed to address challenges and disruptions, such as extreme weather events or funding fluctuations.
+MDOT recognizes the importance of workforce development in the resiliency space to equip staff with the necessary skills and tools to understand and successfully address disruptions caused by natural hazards.
 MDOT is working to identify opportunities for training available through resources, such as the National Highway Institute, and is encouraging staff participation in new course work.
-MDOT is also working to develop training for staff that will support critical decision making related to the design of resilient systems, the use of nature-based solutions, and the implementation of economic assessment methods to support the analysis of design alternatives.
+MDOT is also working to develop training that will support critical decision making related to the design of resilient systems, the use of nature-based solutions, and the implementation of economic assessment methods to support the analysis of design alternatives.